atienosonia/ersilia-OSI/README.md

 * 1000 SMILES were used for the project, after molecular validation and standardization only 995 SMILES remained.Out of the 995 , 636 were hERG non blockers and 359 were hERG blockers

 * The histogram and KDE plot show the distribution of probability of toxicity predictions with most observations being less than 0.5, this highlights the class imbalance of the dataset.
-Most of the predictions were non blockers
+Most of the predictions were hERG non - blockers

 ![alt text](figures/1000_molecules_predictions_output_evaluation.png)

 ### [Project Task 2](#task2)
-* Identify a result that can be produced from the authors publication, after producing the result check if they are the same as the result the authors obtained in their publication
+* Identify a result that can be produced from the authors publication, after producing the result check if they are the same as the result the authors obtained in their publication.

 * The author's publication can be found [here](https://drive.google.com/file/d/18ul4T1nYLA8z1bHCVe4nK-IcNpIx58nv/view?usp=sharing), the model whose results we are trying to reproduce is known as cardiotox net

 * The datasets that were used to train the model can be found [here](https://github.com/Abdulk084/CardioTox/tree/master/data)

-* Three test sets were used to train the model, train set 1 had a total of 12,620 molecules with 6643 labelled as hERG blockers and 5977 as hERG non-blockers. train set 2 had 11 blockers and 30 non-blockers and train set 3 had 53 blockers and 786 non-blockers
+* Three test sets were used to train the model, train set 1 had a total of 12,620 molecules with 6643 labelled as hERG blockers and 5977 as hERG non-blockers, train set 2 had 11 blockers and 30 non-blockers and train set 3 had 53 blockers and 786 non-blockers

-* The model was tested on Ubuntu 20.04 Python 3.8.5
+* The model was tested on Ubuntu 20.04 Python 3.8

-* To run the cardiotox net model follow the following steps :
+* To run the cardiotox net model follow the steps below :

 1. install miniconda